-The right to early retirement pension due to long-term insurance shall be acquired by an insured person at the age of 60, with 41 years of insurance periods, and the right to early retirement pension due to employer’s bankruptcy shall be acquired by an insured person who, following the termination of insurance due to bankruptcy immediately preceding the fulfilment of conditions for obtaining the right to pension, was registered continuously for at least two years as an unemployed person with the competent employment service.
+The right to early retirement pension due to employer’s bankruptcy shall be acquired by an insured person who, following the termination of insurance due to bankruptcy immediately preceding the fulfilment of conditions for obtaining the right to pension, was registered continuously for at least two years as an unemployed person with the competent employment service.

 The right to an old-age pension and early retirement pension is acquired by an insured person from the day on which all conditions for pension were fulfilled, whereby the right to pension may be realised after the termination of insurance.
 Exceptionally, an insured person who continued to work up to half of the full time on the basis of a modified contract, may obtain the right to an old-age pension without terminating the employment.

 Insured persons whose pension is determined on the basis of salaries or insurance bases lower than the so-called minimum pension, are entitled to a minimum pension.
 As of 1 July 2019, the minimum pension is calculated by multiplying every full year of qualifying period with the current pension amount on the day of calculating the pension, using an appropriate initial factor and pension factor, and may be calculated as old-age pension, early old-age pension, invalid pension and family pension.

 Determination of pensions